Are you an adviser? Go to Unbiased Pro

 Financial advisers are independent specialists who are experienced and knowledgeable in managing money.

-They are well-qualified and can help you do everything from optimising your pensions to improving your credit score.
+They are well qualified and can help you do everything from optimising your pensions to improving your credit score.

 A financial adviser offers you impartial advice on a range of different topics.

+However, some advisers can only advise you on a select number of products and services.
 This is the difference between an independent financial adviser (IFA) and a restricted adviser.

 While the former can recommend services and products from a wide range of providers, the latter can only offer you services from a limited range.